PranavPipariya/slug-park-duels/README.md

 # Slug Park Duels

-Slug Park Duels is a multiplayer RPG built in Godot 4.
-Players have to capture slugs, engage in fast-paced duels across the terrain, incorporating physics-based movement and dynamic environments.
+A multiplayer RPG game built in Godot 4.
+Players have to capture slugs, engage in fast-paced race to catch slugs across the terrain, incorporating physics-based movement and dynamic environments.

-The game was originally developed for StackTooDeep hackathon submission.
+The game was submitted to StackTooDeep hackathon.

 ## Playable Build